cblopez/nmapthon2/docs/scan_results.rst

 * Nmap's NSE scripts results
 * NSE script results from an ``NSE`` object from the Nmapthon2 library.

-On the following sub-section, you will learn how to get this information through several properties, methods and control flows.
+On the following sub-section, you will learn how to get this information through several properties, methods and loops.